 12. Turn Off Heat-Generating Electronics

 Few people realize it, but home appliances and electronic devices are the continuous sources of heat generation.
 Most modern electric home appliances are more energy-efficient and produce less heat.

-But several devices such as televisions, fridge, computers, and bulbs produce heat which increases the room temperature.
+But several devices such as televisions, fridges, computers, bulbs, and gaming devices produce heat which increases the room temperature.
 Keep these appliances turned off when not in use.
 This not only saves on electricity but also keeps room temperature low.

-Using shades to cover the home heat outlets such as windows, doors, and porch prevent the room from getting heat up.
-You can check out these solid Ring Blackout Window Curtain/Drapes that is reasonably priced and comes in several design and colors to block the sunlight.
+Using shades to cover the home heat outlets such as windows, doors, and porch prevent the room from getting heated up.
+You can check out these solid Ring Blackout Window Curtain/Drapes that are reasonably priced and come in several designs and colors to block the sunlight.